25+ Idioms for Congratulations 2026

 What are idioms for congratulations?

-Idioms for congratulations are expressions used to praise someone’s success, achievement, or good news.
-They often use figurative language to make the message more exciting.
+Idioms for congratulations are expressions used to praise, celebrate, or acknowledge someone’s achievement, success, or good fortune.
+These phrases make conversations more lively, emotional, and engaging.

 • “Hats off to you!”